tackin/WLAN-mesh-switcher/README.md

 # Idea:
 We like to separate our mesh-network in order to keep the batman-traffic small.
 First we separate our net-segments on the Gateways.
 Therefore every nodes fastd key is stored on our gateways in the net-segment we want the node to run in.
 Our policy is so that we have hostnames with leading postcode.
-We think it is possible to take the first 3 numbers to separate the postcode-regions into according to our net-segments.
+We think it is possible to take the first 3 numbers to separate the postcode-regions according to our net-segments.

 # The traveling nodes
 I think we should prevent every node with the wrong postcode to mesh in a foreign net-segment to prevent bridging.